getsentry/rfcs/text/0033-view-hierarchy.md

             "y": 0.0,
             "z": 2.0, // if applies.
             "visible": true|false,
-            "alpha": 1, // a float number from 0 to 1, where 0 means totally transparent, and 1 totally opaque.
+            "alpha": 1, // a float number from 0 to 1, where 0 means transparent, and 1 is opaque.
             "{extra_properties}": "{property value}" // additional platform-specific attributes }
     ]